apache/datafusion-sqlparser-rs/README.md

 timely fashion, it may take a while.
 In order to speed the process, please make sure the PR passes all CI checks, and includes tests demonstrating your code works as intended (and to avoid regressions).
+Remember to also test error paths.

 PRs without tests will not be reviewed or merged.
 Since the CI ensures that `cargo test`, `cargo fmt`, and `cargo clippy`, pass you will likely want to run all three commands locally before submitting your PR.

 If you are unable to submit a patch, feel free to file an issue instead.
 Please